oliviawestmacottssw/SSW.Rules.Content/rules/quality---do-you-know-how-to-request-a-test-please/rule.md

 ---

-These are the steps you should take when request a "test please" :
+​These are the steps you should take when request a "test please" :

 1. Find two free testers to send the email below
 2. Stop working on the project until you receive either a "pass" or "fail" email
 3. Create your "test please" following this template: (refer to Windows Forms or Email templates below)

-**Subject: Test Please - Product Name v1.11**
+**Subject: Test Please - Product Name v1.11**​

 Dear [XXX],